alphagov/govuk-prototype-kit/docs/documentation/adding-css-javascript-and-images.md

-# Adding CSS, JavaScript and Images
+# Adding CSS, JavaScript, images and PDFs

 The Prototype Kit comes with standard GOV.UK Frontend styles and components for you to use in your prototypes.
-However if you need to add your own CSS (Cascading Style Sheets), JavaScript or images, use the `/app/assets` folder.
+However, if you need to add your own CSS (Cascading Style Sheets), JavaScript, images or other files (for example, PDFs), use the `/app/assets` folder.

 The Prototype Kit processes all the files in the `/app/assets` folder, and puts the processed files in `/public`.